Skip to main content

 20 mentions Positive Neutral Negative

-• “Visually, the game popped with a bold, cartoonish style that gave each area personality, while the characters leaned into a cool rocker aesthetic that perfectly matched the game’s upbeat tone.”
+• “Visually, the game popped with a bold, cartoonish style that gave each area personality, while the characters leaned into a cool rocker aesthetic perfectly matching the game’s upbeat tone.”

-• “Graphics is overall very clean, but if you disable FSR, it creates a blurry mess (not only in this game unfortunately).”
+• “The graphics are overall very clean, but if you disable FSR, it creates a blurry mess (not only in this game, unfortunately).”

-• “The game is good, but why does it look so blurry?
-I expected better from the Switch port, but the requirements and the graphics don't match.”
+• “The game is good but why does it look so blurry?
+I expected better from a Switch port, but this requirement and the graphics aren't up to par.”

 • atmosphere